tanaylab/slanter/README.rst

 .. image:: large_clustered_pheatmap.png

-At a first glance, this seems to indicate there are two very sharply defined sub-groups, with some noise.
-A closer look shows a different picture.
+At a first glance, this seems to indicate there are two very sharply defined sub-groups, with a less sharply defined sub-group.
+A closer look (below) will reveal a different picture.

 Slanted Matrices
 ----------------